blankworker1/BYOB/KEYCARD.md

 ---

-Threat Model Notes
+## Threat Model Notes

-Theft of SEEDCARD alone is insufficient to access funds
+Theft of KEYCARD alone is insufficient to access funds

 Family custody is intentional and explicit